ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ![cf_app_nodejs](https://cloud.githubusercontent.com/assets/19173079/24821453/52a651ac-1bb4-11e7-923e-e59f0b89dfec.jpg)
 {: caption="Figure 3.
 Cloud Foundry Apps" caption-side="top"}

-The following figure shows the app creation page where you provide a name to identify the app.
+Figure 4 shows the app creation page where you provide a name to identify the app.
 Call it something descriptive, such as COS-WebGallery.
 The App name will automatically appear in the host name field, or you can type your own.
 The host name, along with the the Domain you choose, becomes the internet address, or URL that you use to view the app on {{site.data.keyword.cloud_notm}} Platform.
 Additional routes can be configured later, so accept the defaults as given and click Create. {{site.data.keyword.cloud_notm}} Platform creates a starter app,